-State of the service provider Description ASP A provider that provides business application software to a customer via a network such as the Internet.
-CSP A provider that stores and distributes digital contents.
-ISP A provider that performs a service for connecting to the Inter- MSP A provider that takes responsibility for operation, monitoring and maintenance of servers or networks belonging to a business.
+Service provider Description Application service provider (ASP) A provider that provides business application software to a customer via a network such as the Internet.
+Contents service provider (CSP) A provider that stores and distributes digital contents.
+Internet service provider (ISP) A provider that performs a service for connecting to the Internet.
+Management service provider (MSP) A provider that takes responsibility for operation, monitoring and maintenance of servers or networks belonging to a business.